 Summary: Niche, early/mid-game, raiding, domination

-Norway’s unique bonuses allows its fleets to raid enemy tiles from the sea and removes penalties upon embarking and disembarking, creating a very aggressive Viking civilisation that excels at attacking from the sea (what a surprise).
-The berserker is a fragile but powerful unit capable of pillaging tiles and moving in the same turn, while the Viking Longship can heal itself in neutral territory and extend the longevity of the fleet.
-Played as a harassing and aggressive civ, Norway can be unmatched on domination.
+Norway’s unique bonuses allows its fleets to raid enemy tiles from the sea and removes penalties upon embarking and disembarking, creating a very aggressive viking civilisation that excels at attacking from the sea (what a surprise).
+The berserker is a fragile but powerful unit capable of pillaging tiles and moving in the same turn, while the viking longship can heal itself in neutral territory and extend the longevity of the fleet.
+When played as a harassing and aggressive civ, Norway can be unmatched on domination.

 Related: The best Viking games on PC

 Norway is extremely niche; the right map is essential for success.
-Founding cities surrounded by forests next to ocean can turn Harald into an absolute powerhouse, but without sea access you won’t get anywhere.
+Founding cities surrounded by forests next to the ocean can turn Harald into an absolute powerhouse.
+However, you need sea access.